KrisBuytaert/puppet-graphite/README.md

-Puppet moduel for Graphite
+Puppet module for Graphite
 ==========================

 This is a puppet-graphite module.
-All bugs procduced by Kris.Buytaert@gmail.com
+All bugs produced by Kris.Buytaert@gmail.com

 Dependencies
 ------------